darienmt/darienmt.github.io/_posts/2016-03-12-advent-of-code-day-12.markdown

 - {"d":"red","e":[1,2,3,4],"f":5} => sum: 0 because the entire object needs to be ignored.
 - [1,"red",5] => sum: 6 the value "red" is not on an object property, but in a array.

-It looks like we could reuse the same function on the first puzzle, but some preprocessing of its input is needed in order to eliminate the "red" objects.
+It looks like we could reuse the same function on the first puzzle, but some preprocessing of its input is needed to eliminate the "red" objects.
 The trick is to eliminate the whole object after we find the "red" value on a property.
 Once we have the value position we need to look back for an object start and look ahead for the closing object.
-When we have those values the object could be substituted by an empty object({}) to maintain the same structure as before but without the actual object content.
+When we have those values, the object could be substituted by an empty object({}) to maintain the same structure as before but without the actual object content.

 {% gist 6e0f5fd398281cd8fb8d0d1512bb8cb4 %}